AmyLee91/IAPTestingDemo/IAPHelper/README.md

 The App Store will then send notifications to the *SKPaymentTransactionObserver* method **paymentQueue(_:updatedTransactions)** as the purchase progresses.
 Note that the App Store presents the user with all the required purchase prompts and confirmations

-The code discussed in [Basic Example](#Basic-Example) below provides a practical example of the above points.
+The code discussed in [Basic Example](#Basic-Example) below provides a practical example of the above points (receipt validation is covered later).

 ## Xcode 12 Improvements
 Immediately before Apple's WWDC 2020 keynote event I tweeted that I was hoping for something "magical and unexpected".
 I followed this up with